syncfusion-content/wpf-docs/wpf/Updown/Getting-Started.md

 ## Adding the UpDown control via designer

-The [UpDown](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.UpDown.html)control can be added to an application by dragging it from the toolbox to design view.
+The [UpDown](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.UpDown.html) control can be added to an application by dragging it from the toolbox to design view.
 The following dependent assemblies will be added automatically.

 * Syncfusion.Shared.WPF